rhysmeister/aws-data-engineer-exam-notes/README.md

 * Amazon Redshift supports streaming ingestion from Amazon Kinesis Data Streams
   * Can be pushed into a Materialized View.
   * Setup (assumes Kinesis DS already exists)...
-    * Create a schema in RedShift that can consume a Kinesis DS...
+    * Create a schema in RedShift that can consume a Kinesis DS...t

 ```sql
 CREATE EXTERNAL SCHEMA kds